Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Computational Details

-where $c$ is the number of native contacts, $x_{kl}$ is the heavy-atom pairwise distance between atoms $k$ and $l$, $x_{kl}^0$ is the distance in the reference structure, and the parameters were set to $\alpha = 50$ nm$^{-1}$ and $\gamma = 1.5$, as recommended for all-atom simulations.
+where $c$ is the number of native contacts, $x_{kl}$ is the heavy-atom pairwise distance between atoms $k$ and $l$, $x_{kl}^0$ is the distance in the reference structure, and the parameters are set to $\alpha = 50$ nm$^{-1}$ and $\gamma = 1.5$, as recommended for all-atom simulations~\cite{best2013native}. $Q$ is calculated only for the stem regions of the pseudoknot in order to specifically monitor the preservation of the native helical core.